Anti-Slavic sentiment: Italy

-An emaciated male inmate suffering from severe malnutrition in the Italian Rab concentration camp on the island of Rab in what is now Croatia.
+A Slovenian emaciated male inmate suffering from severe malnutrition in the Italian Rab concentration camp on the island of Rab in what is now Croatia.
 Most of the people who were detained in this camp were Slavs (primarily Croats and Slovenes).

+For many Italian irredentists, hatred of Slavs had been strongly pronounced since the beginning of the 20th century, because there were still “unredeemed” territories with Slavic populations under Habsburg rule, that were considered necessary for the formation of the Italian nation-state.
+Anti-Slav sentiment deepened through the First World War, in which Slavs fought for Austria-Hungary against Italy.
+The fact that Italy was awarded only parts of Dalmatia at the end of the war also intensified this hostility.
 In the 1920s, Italian fascists propagated animosity towards people from the neighboring Yugoslavia, especially the Croats, Serbs, and Slovenes.
 Among others, they fabricated many chauvinistic tropes, for example, claims that the Croats, Serbs, and Slovenes had "atavistic impulses," alongside perpetuating the made-up accusations that the Yugoslavs were conspiring on behalf of "Grand Orient Masonry and its funds."
 Additionally, some of these prejudices, stereotypes, and racial tropes were connected with anti-semitic conspiracy theories, such the belief that the Serbs were involved in a "social-democratic, masonic Jewish internationalist plot."

 The leader of fascist Italy, Benito Mussolini, considered the Slavic race inferior and barbaric.
 Furthermore, he believed that the Croats posed an existential threat to Italy as they supposedly intended to seize Dalmatia, a region which was claimed by Italy, while he also claimed that the threat rallied Italians at the end of World War I: "The danger of seeing the Yugoslavians settle along the whole Adriatic shore had caused a bringing together in Rome of the cream of our unhappy regions.
 Students, professors, workmen, citizens—representative men—were entreating the ministers and the professional politicians."
 These claims often tended to emphasize the "foreignness" of the Yugoslavs by stating that they were newcomers to the area, unlike the ancient Italians, whose territories were occupied by the Slavs.

-Count Galeazzo Ciano, Mussolini's son-in-law, and the Foreign Minister of Fascist Italy, whom Mussolini ordered to be executed in 1944, wrote the following entry in his diary:

-Vidussoni comes to see me.
-After having spoken about a few casual things, he makes some political allusions and announces savage plans against the Slovenes.
-He wants to kill them all.
-I take the liberty of observing that there are a million of them.
-"That does not matter." he answers firmly.